Gregory M. Lipper is Senior Litigation Counsel at Americans United for Separation of Church and State.

-Greg is a Barrister in the Edward Coke Appellate Inn of Court.
-He sits on the Board of Directors of Washington Council of Lawyers, and he recently received the organization's Above & Beyond Award for his work in developing its communications program.
+Greg is a regular contributor to the Petrie-Flom Center's Bill of Health blog and a Barrister in the Edward Coke Appellate Inn of Court.
+He also sits on the Board of Directors of Washington Council of Lawyers, and he recently received the organization's Above & Beyond Award for his work in developing its communications program.

 Greg received his J.D., magna cum laude, from Harvard Law School, where he was Notes Editor of the Harvard Law Review, an oralist on the winning team in the Ames Moot Court Competition, and a student attorney with the Criminal Justice Institute.
 After law school, Greg clerked for Judge R. Guy Cole, Jr., on the U.S. Court of Appeals for the Sixth Circuit.
 He received his B.A., with honors, from Northwestern University and was a National Intercollegiate Champion in Extemporaneous Speaking.